thelang-io/docs.thelang.io/README.md

 The Programming Language is private programming language, it will become available very soon! \
 This repository serves as a place for language website, issues and discussions.

-> All PRs will be closed once opened, we don't have any agreement for now, once we get there we will allow external PRs. \
-> For now only our team is allowed to make edits to this repository.

 The Programming Language is high level programming language which will support terminal, desktop, mobile and console programming out of the box. \
 Since it's private it will be available only via cli, your project files will be sent to language servers, compiled and respond with binaries.